eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Comment: The ExecutionState `Pending(WaitingToStart)` fulfills any `DeleteCondition` to prevent a deadlock situation where a workload is `Stopping(WaitingToStop)` and one of its dependency is `Pending(WaitingToStart)`.

-Rationale: The agent must be able to recognize when all inter-workload dependencies of a workload reach their configured expected conditions to delete the workload.
+Rationale: The agent must be able to recognize when all workloads of an inter-workload dependency fulfill the expected `DeleteCondition` within the inter-workload dependency.

 Tags:
 - DependencyStateValidator